goddtriffin/Totem/README.md

 * `npm run unit tests`
   * runs all unit tests
 * `npm run line-count`
-  * prints every file's line count and the sum of all line counts for every file created by me (both including, and not including, newlines)
+  * prints every file's line count and the sum of all line counts for every file created by Todd (MagnusFrater) (both including, and not including, newlines and comments)